What is the Financial Conduct Authority?

 What is the FCA?

-The Financial Conduct Authority is the organisation that regulates the conduct of nearly 60,000 financial services firms in the UK to ensure that the entire industry works well for consumers, businesses, and the economy.
+The FCA is the organisation that regulates the conduct of nearly 60,000 financial services firms in the UK to ensure that the entire industry looks out for consumers, businesses, and the economy.

 How is the FCA funded?